Pullikkaran Staraa Movie Review: Manages To Shine At Parts!

 Plot

 Pullikkaran Staraa narrates the story of a teacher trainer named Rajakumaran, who is a person hailing from Idukki.
 Rajakumaran has some interesting characteristics and he is a perfect storyteller, as well.
-For an assignment, he comes to Kochi and what happens rest has been told in an interesting manner in Pullikkaran Staraa.
+For an assignment, he comes to Kochi where he meets his childhood friend.
+What happens rest has been told in an interesting manner in Pullikkaran Staraa.

 See how the cast & crew members of Pullikkaran Staraa have fared for the movie..